Sequence and Consequence: Flattening

 Third, it is often convenient (especially in working with natural language examples) to use ``rule'' forms of these axioms, where the conjunction $pq$ is replaced by any $q$ for which we have $\vdash q \to p$.
 For example, we can also characterise \vflat as the result of closing \stal under the following rule:

-This implies Flattening since $\vdash pq \to p$, and follows from Flattening by the substitution of logical equivalents (since $\vdash q \to p$ entails that that $q$ is logically equivalent to $pq$).
+This implies Flattening since $\vdash pq \to p$, and follows from Flattening by the substitution of logical equivalents (since from $\vdash q \to p$ it follows that $q$ is logically equivalent to $pq$).

 \vflat turns out to include many---though not all---of the distinctive principles that hold in $\omega$-sequence models but not all order models.
-For example, it includes both the modal axioms 4 and H. 4 is actually equivalent to Crashing Cautious Exportation, as we can see by applying the rule form of that axiom to the \stal-theorem $\neg p \to \neg\Box p$ to get
+For example, it includes both the modal axioms 4 and H. 4 is actually equivalent to Crashing Cautious Exportation in \stal.
+From the latter we derive 4 by applying the rule form of Crashing Cautious Exportation to the \stal-theorem $\neg p \to \neg\Box p$ to get